ChallengeHunt/challengehunt/CONTRIBUTING.md

-	# Contributing to Chaleneg Hunt
+# Contributing to Challenge Hunt

 Looking to contribute something to Font Awesome? **Here's how you can help.**